Understanding DOT Hours of Service (HOS)

 Adverse Driving Conditions

-What Happens if Hours of Service Regulations Aren’t Followed?
+What Happens if Hours-of-Service Regulations Aren't Followed?

 How to Demonstrate HOS Compliance